chrisloy/chrisloy.net/_posts/2014-05-11-akka-cluster-ec2-autoscaling.md

 What next?
 ---
 What we have built here is a very simple proof-of-concept app for setting up a cluster in EC2.
-While it may feel artificially simple, in fact we have essentially completed all the plumbing for any distributed system running in this environment.
+While it may feel artificially simple, in fact we have essentially completed all the plumbing needed for any distributed system running in this environment.
 Our _BroadcastActor_ is explicitly aware of each node running in the cluster, but any actor is capable of communicating directly with any other actor in the cluster, given the _Member_ instances we have gathered.

 We can share that data around our actors, and generalise our _pathOf_ method to allow communication with any actor: